-- All exams are administered remotely on OWL. - Makeup exams may differ see Section 6.5 for more details. - There are 3 exams in this course. - Each exam is scheduled for 80 minutes. - Each exam is a common exam for all sections. - Exams are closed book, but 3 specific aids are permitted (see below) - Aids permitted: - o Formula sheet posted on OWL Resources, to be printed by each student. - o Calculators (non-programmable) will be allowed during the exams. - One blank sheet of paper to be used for doing calculation work. - Anything other than the 3 aids mentioned above is strictly prohibited.
+- All exams are administered remotely on OWL. - o Makeup exams may differ see Section 6.5 for more details. - There are 3 exams in this course. - Each exam is scheduled for 90 minutes (80 minutes test time plus 10 minutes to accommodate for possible OWL lagging). - Each exam is a common exam for all sections. - o Exams are closed book, but 3 specific aids are permitted (see below) - Aids permitted: - o Formula sheet posted on OWL Resources, to be printed by each student. - o Calculators (non-programmable) will be allowed during the exams. - o One blank sheet of paper to be used for doing calculation work. - Anything other than the 3 aids mentioned above is strictly prohibited.
 For example, etextbook, lecture notes posted on OWL, dictionaries, and crib sheets are not allowed. - Each exam is not cumulative of previous exam coverage. - Hence, students are required to write all 3 exams in this course.
-There are no exceptions to this. - The weight (that is, percentage of course grade) of each exam will not be adjusted. - Exam questions are multiple choice. - Exam coverage is clearly specified on OWL. - Exam review materials are provided on OWL for all exams. - What to bring to each exam - o Student ID - Formula sheet posted on OWL Resources, to be printed by each student - Calculators (non-programmable) - o One blank sheet of paper for doing calculation work - o Pens, pencils, and erasers for doing calculation work on paper - No-question policy during an exam - In order to maintain fairness among all students in a large course, instructors and proctors will not answer any questions related to clarification and word definitions of exam questions. - However, the instructors and proctors will assist you if there is an issue with the exam itself (for example, some of the questions are missing) or if you experience any technical difficulties. - Exam results - Exam marks will be either posted on OWL or e-mailed individually to students' Western email addresses; in case of e-mail, please ensure that your Western inbox is not full.
+There are no exceptions to this. - o The weight (that is, percentage of course grade) of each exam will not be adjusted. - Exam questions are multiple choice. - o Exam coverage is clearly specified on OWL. - o Exam review materials are provided on OWL for all exams. - What to bring to each exam - o Student ID - o Formula sheet posted on OWL Resources, to be printed by each student - o Calculators (non-programmable) - o One blank sheet of paper for doing calculation work - o Pens, pencils, and erasers for doing calculation work on paper - No-question policy during an exam - In order to maintain fairness among all students in a large course, instructors and proctors will not answer any questions related to clarification and word definitions of exam questions.

+However, the instructors and proctors will assist you if there is an issue with the exam itself (for example, some of the questions are missing) or if you experience any technical difficulties.